-FDA requires lower doses for sleep medications (Update)January 10th, 2013 in Medications /
+FDA requires lower doses for sleep medications (Update)January 10th, 2013 by Amanda Gardner, Healthday Reporter in Medications /

 Blood levels from nighttime dose remain too high the next morning, agency says.

 (HealthDay)—The U.S. Food and Drug Administration announced Thursday that it is asking manufacturers of sleep medications containing zolpidem—including Ambien—to lower the recommended doses and to provide more safety information to patients.

 These sleep medications include Ambien, Ambien CR, Edluar and Zolpimist, as well as generic versions of Ambien and Ambien CR.

 Officials are concerned that blood levels of zolpidem are high enough the morning after taking the drugs to continue to impair one's ability to perform certain activities.

 "The purpose of the lowering is to help decrease the risk of next-morning impairment of activities that require alertness," said Dr. Ellis Unger, director of the Office of Drug Evaluation I at the FDA's Center for Drug Evaluation and Research.
 "We're particularly concerned about driving.
 A large fraction of the population drives and driving is an inherently dangerous activity."